-- Topical block courses and workshops on scientiﬁc or method-related topics
+- Workshops on scientiﬁc or method-related topics

-- Professional skills training, in the fields of scientific communication, management, good scientific practice and equal opportunities
+- Professional skills training in the fields of scientific communication, management, good scientific practice and equal opportunities

-Please visit the GS-EES Website for further information
+Please visit the GS-EES Website for further information.

 The members of the Cluster and the board are strongly committed to ensure equal career opportunity irrespective of gender, age, origin, personal background and religion.